 If you want to take advantage of either 0% APR offer to finance a big purchase or pay off another card balance, just remember the deals only last for six short months.
 Make sure you pay off your purchases and transfers in full before the offer ends to maintain any interest savings.

 The Sallie Mae Ignite card comes with one perk the editors of The Balance consider excellent compared to more typical card benefits:

 - Cellphone insurance: Pay your phone bill with this card to qualify for cellphone coverage in case it’s damaged or stolen.
 This coverage is good for up to $600 per claim, and up to $1,000 in claims every year.
 Just note there is a $50 deductible per claim and the coverage is secondary to any other cellphone insurance you may have.

-The Sallie Mae mobile app lets you temporarily disable your card in the event it’s lost or stolen.
+Sallie Mae lets you temporarily disable your card in the event it’s lost or stolen.
 Also, you can use the app to set up customized alerts.
 Other credit card security features are standard for the industry.

 The fees on this card are consistent with those charged by other student cards.
 One to be aware of is the foreign transaction fee, which tacks on 3% to each purchase you make overseas.